TangoGroup/churchmetrics-api/README.md

 Please tell us how we can make the API better.
 If you have a specific feature request or if you found a bug, please use GitHub issues.
 Fork these docs and send a pull request with improvements.

-To talk with us about the API, please contact us via our [help page](https://digeratiteam.zendesk.com/anonymous_requests/new).
+To talk with us about the API, please submit an [issue](https://github.com/lifechurch/churchmetrics-api/issues/new)